Prathvix/TextExtractor/README.md

 ## Support

 If this tool is useful to you, consider starring the repo — it genuinely helps visibility.
-A donation link may be added here in the future.

 ## License